huaweicloud/terraform-provider-huaweicloud/website/docs/d/kms_key_v1.html.markdown

 ## Argument Reference

 * `key_alias` - (Optional) The alias in which to create the key.
 It is required when we create a new key.
-Changing this updates the key's alias.
+Changing this gets the new key.

 * `key_description` - (Optional) The description of the key as viewed in Huawei console.
-    Changing this creates a new key.
+    Changing this gets a new key.

 * `realm` - (Optional) Region where a key resides.
+Changing this gets a new key.

 * `key_id` - (Optional) The globally unique identifier for the key.
+Changing this gets the new key.

 * `default_key_flag` - (Optional) Identification of a Master Key.
 The value 1 indicates a Default Master Key, and the value 0 indicates a key.
+Changing this gets the new key.

 * `key_state` - (Optional) The state of a key.
 "1" indicates that the key is waiting to be activated.
     "2" indicates that the key is enabled.
 "3" indicates that the key is disabled.
 "4" indicates that the key is scheduled for deletion.
+Changing this gets the new key.

+* `domain_id` - (Optional)  - ID of a user domain for the key.
+Changing this gets the new key.

+* `origin` - Origin of a key. such as: kms.
+Changing this gets the new key.

 ## Attributes Reference